IEA believes that all children deserve to learn something new every day, including gifted students.

 Currently, nearly half of all public schools in America spend no money on supporting the gifted population, while countries like China and India have invested millions of dollars in gifted and talented children.
 This leaves many gifted students across the country with little access to resources that challenge and engage them to learn.
 These children are our future engineers, planners, doctors, scientists, and leaders.
 We must nurture these students and support their skills and talents, or our nation will fall behind in the global economy.

 IEA has advocated for gifted students on the local and national level for nearly 20 years.
 We work to dispel harmful myths about giftedness, educate parents and teachers on the traits of these students, and support adequate funding to meet their essential needs.
-Recently, we commissioned the first ever national survey assessing the American public’s views on gifted education:
+Read on to learn more about all of the public policy initiatives pursued by IEA.

 IEA’s Policy Initiative

 In 2014, the Institute for Educational Advancement (IEA) approached The Lynde and Harry Bradley Foundation with a proposal to fund a symposium as the first phase of a larger public policy initiative to advance programs and services for gifted youth.
 With the funds, IEA invited a diverse group of eleven individuals with backgrounds in business, technology, education, politics and innovation to discuss why this part of our educational system continues to fall short and what can be done to make effective change.
 Through our dialogue, it was clear the first step to making progress was to conduct a study determining how the American public feels about the issue.
 The hope was that with this information, we might better understand why gifted students are still not a priority.

 In the fall of 2016, IEA commissioned Benenson Strategy Group and the Winston Group to conduct the first national poll surveying American voters about their perceptions of gifted education in the United States.
 This information is designed to equip advocates with the tools to communicate more effectively with their elected officials, school boards, and communities.